qeia/KVStore/README.md

 # KVStore
-Simple KVStore.
-First build and package the code, then run for master:
+Simple KVStore (one master multiple slave architecture) First build and package the code:

+`mvn package`

+then run for master:

 `java  -jar target/KVStore-1.0-SNAPSHOT.jar server config.yml`

 and for replica:

-`java -jar target/KVStore-1.0-SNAPSHOT.jarerver replica.yml`
+`java -jar target/KVStore-1.0-SNAPSHOT.jar server replica.yml`

 To test, do: